ENCYCLOPEDIC ENTRY

 Loading ...

-North America's physical geography, environment and resources, and human geography can be considered separately.
+North America's , and , and can be considered separately.

-Agriculture in North America's tropical and subtropical zones is threatened by monoculture.
+Agriculture in North America's tropical and subtropical zones is threatened by .
 Monoculture is the practice of growing one crop in an area over a long period of time.
 Monoculture is a risky way of farming for two reasons.
-First, the soil may lose its nutrients.
-The nitrogen and phosphates in the soil do not have time to accumulate if the field is not allowed to be fallow, or rest.
+First, the soil may lose its .
+The nitrogen and phosphates in the soil do not have time to if the field is not allowed to be fallow, or rest.
 Planting other, less-intensive crops can also help the soil recover its natural nutrients.
 The second reason monoculture puts crops at risk is the possibility of disease.
-A disease affecting a single species of plant could devastate an entire crop, and the community's livelihood.
+A disease affecting a single species of plant could devastate an entire crop, and the community's .
 Planting a variety of crops minimizes the risk of disease.

 The continent's cool temperate zones are ideal for hardy fruits, such as apples and peaches.
 Important agricultural areas in this climate include: the Finger Lakes region of New York in the U.S.; the Niagara Peninsula in the Canadian province of Ontario; the Columbia River basin in the U.S. state of Washington and the Canadian province of British Columbia; and the valleys of the Appalachian Mountains.
-These areas benefit from excellent drainage and predictable, established frosts.
+These areas benefit from excellent drainage and predictable, established .

-Dairy animals, including cows, goats, and sheep, feed on the hay and hardy small grains that thrive in New England and the Great Lakes-St. Lawrence region along the Atlantic coast.
+Dairy animals, including cows, goats and sheep, feed on the hay and hardy small grains that thrive in New England and the Great Lakes-St. Lawrence region along the Atlantic coast.
 This is the Dairy Belt.

 The Corn Belt, located between the Ohio River and the lower Missouri River, receives ample water and strong summer sun, ideal for corn and soybeans.

-Dry zones, common in the southwestern U.S. and northern Mexico, are ideally suited for livestock ranching.
-Ranches with thousands of cattle are common in this region.
-Traditionally, livestock fed on locally grown fodder such as prairie grasses.
-However, irrigation for fruit and cotton farming has drained water supplies in the region.
+Dry zones, common in the southwestern U.S. and northern Mexico, are ideally suited for livestock .
+Ranches with thousands of are common in this region.
+Traditionally, livestock fed on locally grown such as prairie grasses.
+However, for fruit and cotton farming has drained water supplies in the region.
 Native grasses cannot nourish the huge herds of livestock kept by ranchers.
 Cattle, sheep, hogs, and other livestock are less likely to graze than to eat corn-based feed.
 In fact, most of the corn grown in the Corn Belt is feeder corn used for livestock feed.

-Forestry is the management, cultivation, and harvesting of trees and other vegetation in forests.
-In the Pacific Northwest, for instance, logging companies harvest cedar, fir, and spruce trees.
+Forestry is the management, cultivation and harvesting of trees and other vegetation in forests.
+In the Pacific Northwest, for instance, logging companies harvest cedar, fir and spruce trees.
 Lumber from these trees is exported around the world for construction.
 Some of the continents largest paper mills are found in these temperate rain forests.
 In addition to paper, paper mills produce cardboard and fiberboard.

 The Mexican government, for example, created the ProArbol (pro-tree) campaign with the objectives of conserving and restoring forests.
-The campaign pledges to plant more than 250 million trees in urban and rural Mexico.
+The campaign pledges to plant more than 250 million trees in and Mexico.
 ProArbol also works to ensure that Mexican forests positively influence biodiversity and human health.

-Extractive activities, such as mining and drilling, dominate the North American economy.
+Extractive activities, such as mining and drilling, the North American economy.
 Mining provides billions of dollars and millions of jobs throughout the continent.
-North America is a leading producer of coal, used in energy production; bauxite, used to create aluminum; iron and copper, both used in construction; and nickel, used to create steel, which North American companies export around the world.
+North America is a leading producer of , used in energy production; bauxite, used to create aluminum; iron and copper, both used in construction; and nickel, used to create , which North American companies export around the world.
 Gold and silver mines operate in the western part of the continent.
 Visitors to Crater of Diamonds State Park, a mine in the U.S. state of Arkansas, can search for their own diamonds.

 Extractive activities have been a major part of the economies of North America for hundreds of years.
 For example, gold mining helped spur development in the U.S. states of California and Alaska in the 19th century.

-Coal mining can also have a negative impact on the environment.
-Mountaintop removal mining (MTR) has eliminated entire mountain ecosystems in the Appalachians.
+Coal mining can also have a negative impact on the environment. has eliminated entire mountain ecosystems in the Appalachians.
 This type of mining also results in coal waste products being stored near public land.
 Improper storage of these waste products has damaged ecosystems and threatened human health.
-In 2008, a massive spill resulted in 1.1 billion gallons of coal slurry being released near Kingston, Tennessee.
+In 2008, a massive spill resulted in 1.1 billion gallons of coal being released near Kingston, Tennessee.
 The spill damaged homes and entered into the Emory and Clinch Rivers, killing large fish populations and threatening water supplies.

 Drilling

 North America is home to vast deposits of oil and natural gas, which are drilled for energy and fuel.
 Oil and gas extraction are key elements of North Americas economy.
-The United States, Canada, and Mexico are among the world's top oil producers.
+The United States, Canada and Mexico are among the world's top oil producers.

 Oil and gas extraction is the dominant industry around the Gulf and Arctic regions of North America.
 Mexico leads other North American countries as one of the top oil exporters in the world, largely because of its reserves in and around the Gulf.
 (Although both the United States and Canada produce more oil than Mexico, they also consume far more.
 Both countries are mostly importers, not exporters, of oil and natural gas.)